 Jack Pyburn: Well, I grew up in Shreveport, Louisiana, not far from here.
 I went to Byrd High School in the class of 1963, which was one of only three high schools (two white and one African American) in Shreveport at the time.
-Byrd and Fair Park were the two high schools.
-We had a big pool of people who played in the highest classification in the state, in triple A at the time.
+Byrd and Fair Park were the two white high schools.
+We played in the highest classification in the state, triple A at the time.
 I’m the youngest of four boys.
 My brothers ahead of me were athletes.
 I was the largest of all of them by a fair margin.
-It was just sort of assumed I was to participate in sports, and particularly in football, which I did.
+It was just sort of assumed (by me) I was to participate in sports, and particularly in football, which I did.

-I did that through high school, I did okay.
+I played football through high school, I did okay.
 I was not a great football player, but I did okay, partly because of my size.
-I actually, my favorite sport was track.
+Actually, my favorite sport was track (throwing the discus).
 In fact, I competed here at Northwestern a number of times in high school and had good competitors from Natchitoches at the time.
-I broke the state record in the discus my junior year and again in my senior year.
+I broke the state discus record my junior year and again in my senior year.
 After my junior year, I really thought I would not play football anymore.
 I didn’t enjoy it that much, honestly.
-I loved track, it was a real … Something I got a lot of pleasure of and did okay at.
+I loved track, it was something I got a lot of pleasure of and did okay at.
 I had a four year track scholarship offered at Tulane.

-Came football time my senior year, and I said I wasn’t going to play because I was going to focus on track.
-The football coach, the only time he ever spoke to me, the head coach, and certainly the only time he ever came to the house, came and basically cajoled me into playing football my senior year in high school.
+Come football season my senior year, and I said I wasn’t going to play my senior year because I wanted to focus on track, the head football coach, the only time he ever spoke to me, and certainly the only time he ever came to the house, came to my house and basically cajoled me into playing football my senior year in high school.

 Again, I was not All-State, maybe All-City and District, but nothing particularly special.
-A&M showed an interest in me, but not a big interest, but a local alum from A&M did, and I ended up taking a one year make good football scholarship to A&M and giving up a four year, full track scholarship to Tulane, which does not compute, but it’s what happened.
+A&M football recruiters showed a tepid interest in me.
+However a local alum from A&M did, and I ended up taking a one year make good football scholarship to A&M and giving up a four year, full track scholarship to Tulane, which does not compute as rational thought, but it’s what happened.

 I got to A&M knowing I wanted to study architecture, I did all right my freshman year of football.
-It’s a whole other story why I wanted to do that because I had no real exposure to it in high school.
+It’s a mystery why I wanted to study architecture because I had no exposure to it in high school.
 The A&M athletic counselor tried to talk me out of architecture with the pitch that civil engineering was just like architecture.
-I spent a semester drawing nuts and bolts in civil engineering until I told them that was really not what I was interested in.
+I spent a semester drawing nuts and bolts in civil engineering until I announced that was really not what I was interested in.

-Architecture was a five year program before the four and two six year program was developed.
+Architecture was a five year program before the four and two six year program was offered.
 Football was a four year eligibility.
 After the four years, I figured I was going to spend a year focused on my academics and low and behold, I got drafted by the Dolphins.
 I had no intention I was going to be drafted.
 I heard I was drafted on the radio.
-I decided to go try it, and if I made it, I figured the Dolphins would figure a way to get me into the reserves or differ my service.
-It was the height of the Vietnam War and I had a four year deferment left, but if I made the team, I would lose my deferment.
-If I didn’t get back in school by September, I’d lose my deferment.
+I decided to go try professional football, and if I made it, I figured the Dolphins would figure a way to get me into the reserves or differ my service.
+It was the height of the Vietnam War.
+If I made the team I would lose my deferment.
+If I was not back in school by September, I’d lose my deferment.

-It was a very trying exercise to try to study architecture and play football under him.
-Probably not unlike trying to study architecture and play football for Nick Saban, but from an academic standpoint, he let me keep my scholarship the two spring semesters I needed to get my 5th year., In my sophomore year the dean of the School of Architecture, who in my sophomore year had met me on the elevator, just he and I, and told me I had to choose between football and architecture or he would.
-Ended up being a strong supporter after he knew I was seriously committed to architecture, and helped me through that last couple of semesters.
+It was a very trying exercise to try to study architecture and play football under Gene Stallings.
+Probably not unlike trying to study architecture and play football for Nick Saban, but from an academic standpoint, he let me keep my scholarship the two spring semesters I needed to get my 5th year., In my sophomore year the dean of the School of Architecture, Ed Romieniec met me on the elevator, just he and I, and he told me I had to choose between football and architecture or he would.
+He ended up being a strong supporter after he knew I was seriously committed to architecture, and helped me through that last couple of semesters.
 I am forever grateful to Ed.

-Miami was in its second year of existence and they had trained in Sarasota the first year.
-A bunch of folks from the circus decided they were going to try out for football.
-I just remember one story or one experience was a guy who had a circus act of doing things with his bare feet.
-He decided … Driving nails in boards with his feet was his circus act.
-He decided he was going to enhance either his circus act or enhance his football, I don’t know or both.
-He was going to play football with no shoes on.
+Miami was in its second year of existence my rookie year.
+The team had trained in Sarasota their first year.
+A bunch of folks from the circus that trained in Sarasota decided they were going to try out for football as a promotional or economic venture.
+One circus actor who tried out was a guy who had an act of doing wierd things with his bare feet.
+He like driving nails in boards with his bare feet.
+He decided he was going to enhance either his circus act or enhance his income by playing professional He was going to play football with no shoes on.
 It worked for his circus act, why not football?

 There were two treats from my friendship with Jay..
-One of that was they would give me photos they took that, where I might be in the photo.
-Not that they were taking photos of me, but … The other, they would give me camera equipment, old beat up camera equipment that they had moved onto something else, and they enjoyed me being interested in their profession.
+One of that was he would give me photos he took of play action where I was in the photo.
+The other treat was that he gave me camera equipment, well used camera equipment but bodies and lenses I would have never bought.
 I had a good time during the two years of pro football.
-I got to see, got to travel, things that I had not been able to do as a kid.
+I got to travel and see places and things that I had not been able to do as a kid.
 I got to see the major cities of the country that gave the the opportunity to see environments and buildings and environments I had studied.

 Jason Church: When you started practicing architecture, what got you from architecture into preservation architecture?

 Jack Pyburn: Well, I’ve thought about that.
 As I said a minute ago, I really did not have a lot of exposure to architecture.
 We were not a family who was artistic.
-My parents did not do things that were in the arts.
 We did a little bit of going to arts events, a symphony every once in a while.
 My mother did sew and taught me to sew.
 In retrospect, I think that was a formative aesthetic and building influence.

 It is one of the amazing modernist architecture stories in the country, I think.
-I went to Broadmoor High School, I want to Youree Drive Arthur Circle School.
-I was the first class of those schools, those were all modern schools done by Wiener, Wiener brothers.
-My good friend and really the only architecture exposure I had was a good friend of mine, John Walker, who’s a physician in New Orleans now.
-He lived next door to Sam Wiener, so Wiener’s modernist house on Longleaf Drive in Shreveport..
+I went to Broadmoor High School, I want to Youree Drive Junior High School and Arthur Circle School.
+I was the first class of those schools, those were all modern schools done by Wiener.
+My good friend lived next door to Sam Wiener’s modernist house on Longleaf Drive in Shreveport..
 I got the newpapers for my morning paper route at Weiner’s sweeping modernist Big Chain Store.

-I then went to architecture school, and that’s what I was taught.
-I mean, it was a modernist Bauhaus education.
-I think all of those things were as much by osmosis as anything.
-I got to architecture school, but probably the most telling early experience that suggested I would end up focused on preservation architecture was my terminal project, my fifth year project.
+I then went to architecture school, and modernism was what was taught.
+A&M’s pedagogy was a modernist Bauhaus education.
+I think all of those things infused me with architecture by osmosis In retrospect, the most telling early experience that suggested I would end up focused on preservation architecture was my terminal project, my fifth year project.
 I selected the Shreveport riverfront because of the historic buildings on the riverfront.

-I finished football, and as I say, I didn’t have any experience with working in an office.
-I thought I needed to find out what that was like and I went to work for a guy named Herb Johnson in Miami, met him at a barbershop.
-Told him I was looking for a job and he said, “Come on over.”
-His design director was Mark Hampton, who was a part of the Sarasota School, who had moved from Sarasota to Miami.
+I finished football and I didn’t have any experience working in an architect’s office.
+I thought I needed to find out what that was like and I went to work for Herb Johnson Associates in Miami who I met him at a barbershop.
+I told him I was looking for a job and he said, “Come on over.”
+His design director was Mark Hampton, who was a part of the Sarasota School and who had moved from Sarasota to Miami.
 Herb’s firm primarily did shopping center work.
-They designed the Bal Harbour Shops and Dadeland, we did a lot of large shopping center work.
-I had this terrific opportunity to be exposed to Mark Hampton, that kind of work.
+They designed the Bal Harbour Shops and Dadeland shopping center.
+It was a terrific opportunity to work with Mark Hampton, early in my career..

-I did that for a year and I thought I needed a different kind of experience so I went to a big, what’s called a big E, little A, big engineering, strong engineering, smaller architectural component firm, Connell, Pierce, Garland and Friedman, that had done a lot of work at Cape Kennedy.
-I found myself there in a strange little environment.
+I worked for Herb for a year and then I thought I needed a different kind of experience so I went to what’s called a big E, little A, an engineering dominated firm with supporting architectural firm, Connell, Pierce, Garland and Friedman.
+CPGF had done a lot of work at Cape Kennedy.
+I found myself there in a strange but very interesting professional environment.

 We had an amazing group of Cuban architects that had immigrated to Miami.
 We had Vincent Scully’s son, was a part of the firm.
 He was a young guy my age who they had hired, and a guy named Richard Lyons, whose father, Eric Lyons, was head of the RBIA, the Royal British Institute of Architects.
 We did things like enter the L’oeil competition in Paris.
 I mean, this was in this sort of nondescript engineering firm that these folks came together.
 I mean, it was just a fun time.